sumnerevans/sumnerevans.com/content/posts/technology/want-to-become-a-maintainer-be-a-maintainer.md

 Normally the motivation behind such comments is well-intentioned: the person is enthusiastic about helping the project, wants to contribute more, and feels like their ability to contribute is hampered by the fact that they don't have access to all the maintainer tools.
+Sometimes, this is the case.
+However, in many cases,

 you don't need to be a maintainer to contribute meaningfully